 Issues and Concerns

-A graduate student might bring to our office issues such as:
+A graduate student might bring to the Office of the Student Ombuds for issues such as:

 - Perceived irregularities with academic policies and practices

 - Listen to graduate student concerns

 - Explain policies and their application to specific cases

 - Help graduate students identify and consider options for resolving conflicts with colleagues and advisors at the University